Jenine-321/GenFace/README.md

 - You agree not to further copy, publish or distribute any portion of the GenFace dataset.
 Except, for internal use at a single site within the same organization it is allowed to make copies of the dataset.

 ## Download
-If you would like to access the GenFace dataset, you could download the dataset using <a href="https://pan.baidu.com/s/13sErn0gWmIPT0qPqhYJxgg?pwd=mdau">
+If you would like to access the GenFace dataset, you could download it using <a href="https://pan.baidu.com/s/1J6JRRcYeEV9mdnNa9REp3Q?pwd=vx7j">
    Baidu Drive
   </a>.